YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 On Rose and Yellow instances, a Receiver Server receives update records sent by the White Source Server and puts them in the Receive Pool, which is in a shared memory segment.
 Source and Receiver Server processes implement flow control to ensure that the Receive Pool does not overflow.
 The Update Process picks these update records and writes them to the journal file, the database file, and the Journal Pool.
 The Update Process on a replicating instance performs operations analogous to "Application Logic" on the originating instance.

+During soft tries connection attempts, the Source Server waits for the specified soft tries period when it encounters a network error for the host name specified with the SECONDARY qualifier.

 ~~~~~~~~~~~~~~~~
 Helper Processes
 ~~~~~~~~~~~~~~~~